kkrt-labs/kakarot/docs/CONTRIBUTING.md

   immediately.
 We want to keep the project backlog clean and organized.
 If you are interested in working on an issue, please comment on the issue and we will assign it to you.
-We will remove the assignment if you do not start working on the issue within a 2 days.
+We will remove the assignment if you do not start working on the issue within 2 days.
 You can, of course, submit a draft PR if you need more time or have questions regarding the issue.
 - Prefer rebasing over merging when updating your PR.
 This will keep the commit history clean and make it easier to review your changes.